konekoya/Bible/README.md

 - chapter field(select) should reflect the current chapter even when user has changed the chapter
 - refactoring the code with OOP manner
 - rewrite the JS core
-- music option? for this, I think we can use Youtube API
 - cross-browser testing, modern browses :)
-- add sourcemap, livereload, HTTP server in gulp.js - follow along the Gulp tutorial and improve the development setup
+- add sourcemap, livereload, HTTP server(using Node.js?) in gulp.js - follow along the Gulp tutorial and improve the development setup
 - notification pop up
 - toggle tooltip optoins?
 - can we use testling? that way we will get a browser testing pass image and then we can put that in the README.md